zedlopez/ifm/Writing with Inform.md

 	This is a dead end, where crags in the uneven rock are caught by the blazing flame you hold aloft.
 Despite a faint whispering of running water there is no sign of the stream.

-So now we have a lantern, which has a brightness as a property.
+So now we have a lantern, which has a `brightness` as a property.
 But we can build on this further if we like.
-A brightness such as "guttering" is a value, so it can have properties in its own right.
+A `brightness` such as `guttering` is a value, so it can have properties in its own right.
 That can be quite useful, in fact:

 	A brightness can be adequate or inadequate.
 A brightness is usually adequate.
 Guttering is inadequate.